-I keep the latitude and longitude for each of these blog post (as you can see in the right hand column).
-My blog’s RSS feed is generated from my posts table.
-Until now it was a plain simple RSS feed but why not combine the 2 and enhance my RSS feed with the coordinates?
+I keep the latitude and longitude for each of my posts.
+My blog’s RSS feed is generated from the list of posts.
+Until now it was a plain simple RSS feed but why not enhance the RSS feed with the post’s coordinates?
 They are there anyway and GeoRSS is widely adopted these days.

 GeoRSS is a way to encode location information in RSS feeds.
 This can be as simple as adding one small XML element to your existing feed.
-GeoRSS feeds are designed to be consumed by geographic software such as map generators and by doing so your feed can be used in new and different ways: pinpointing on a may, finding other posts close to this one, etc.
+GeoRSS feeds are designed to be consumed by geographic software such as map generators and by doing so your feed can be used in new and diverse ways: pinpointing on a map, finding other posts close to this one, etc.

-Generating the actual RSS feed is not in the scope of this article, we’ll only add location awareness to our existing feed.
-Please head over to Larry Myers’ How To Generate RSS Feeds with Rails article if you don’t generate your feed yet.
+Generating the feed is out of scope, but we’ll add location awareness to our existing feed.
+See Larry Myers’ How To Generate RSS Feeds with Rails article to get started.

-We’ll need to add one small XML element to each item in our feed with the latitude and longitude for the post:
+We’ll need to add a single XML element to each item of the feed with the latitude and longitude coordinates for each post.

-In Ruby on Rails this looks like the following (where latitude and longitude are 2 fields in our posts table).
-The syntax looks a little strange as we need a way to add the ‘georss:point’ element and Ruby doesn’t like the colon in there (it indicates a symbol).
+In Ruby on Rails the syntax looks a little strange as we need a way to add the ‘georss:point’ XML element and Ruby doesn’t like the colon in there (see Ruby symbols).

-Great, now we only need to add the GeoRSS namespace at the top of our feed to tell the feed parsers what we mean.
+Next, we add the GeoRSS namespace to the top of the feed to tell the feed parsers what we mean.

-The full view template should now resembles something like this:
+The full view template should now resemble the following:

 That’s it.
-Not too exciting at first but try your RSS feed URL in Google Maps and see how easy it is to pinpoint each location on a map.
+Not too exciting at first but enter your RSS feed URL in Google Maps and see how easy it is to mark each post on a map!